A/B Testing is a critical tool in your conversion arsenal.

 People are more likely to pick one option laid on the table when they have a choice as compared to when they don't.

-So the multi-product add-on allows you to present many upsell offers on one page.
+So the multi-product template allows you to present many upsell offers on one page.

 You can present two or more offers in grid or list format: